 Give your smoothie an added nutritional boost with this Smoothie Booster.
 Customize it to suit your needs.

 I don't know about you, but I am always adding superfoods to my smoothies.
-Recently I realized how time consuming it is opening up all the containers each time I make a smoothie.
+Recently I realized how time-consuming it is to open up all the containers each time I make a smoothie.